das-sunanda/stopmotion-sdxl/README.md

 <img src="images/output.png" width="800" height="400">

 ## Acknowledgment
-This research is supported by the Arkansas High Performance Computing Center and funded through multiple National Science Foundation grants and the Arkansas Economic Development Commission.
+This research is supported by the Arkansas High Performance Computing Center which is funded through multiple National Science Foundation grants and the Arkansas Economic Development Commission.